kartik-v/yii2-checkbox-x/README.md

 ## License

-**yii2-checkbox-x** is released under the BSD 3-Clause License.
+**yii2-checkbox-x** is released under the BSD-3-Clause License.
 See the bundled `LICENSE.md` for details.